jessebmiller/rust-in-the-canyon/test-doc.md

 * The State of Law
 * An Outlaw crew

+1. Assign 1, 2, and 3 to their Mind, Body, and Grip stats.
+2. Describe your hat, coat, and grip (deadly weapon)
+3. Describe your vice (vice, guilty pleasure, what lets you unwind the best)
+3. Choose a trait from the trait deck (If I've made it, otherwise do without)

 # Playing the game

 This section **should** be written directly to players.
 "You" in this section should refer to a player.
-I doubt it does.
-It need editing.
+I doubt it does. needs editing.
 Bear with me.

 ## Freeplay